Thurb

 My commentary

 In earlier centuries, that kind of behaviour was normal and common.
-By the mid-twentieth century, I think we can call it unscrupulous and unattractive, even if it was not definitely immoral.
+By the mid-twentieth century, I think we can call it unscrupulous and unattractive.

-The present situation in Israel is discreditable to both sides, who are both killing innocent civilians with remarkable unscrupulousness.
+The long-running slow war in Palestine is discreditable to both sides, who are both killing innocent civilians with remarkable unscrupulousness.
 The fact that one side does it doesn't entitle the other side to do it (two wrongs don't make a right).
 Furthermore, it's quite obvious that neither side is achieving anything by all this violence.
 They do it only to satisfy their desire for revenge.
-Both sides should stop kidding themselves that they're achieving anything, and should stop the killing immediately and unconditionally -- in their own interests.
+Both sides should stop kidding themselves that they're achieving anything, and should stop the killing immediately and unconditionally — in their own interests.

 Also discreditable was the behaviour of successive British governments who caused this whole problem by permitting the Jews to take over Palestine against the strong opposition of its inhabitants.
 More recently, the American government has repeatedly tried to make peace in the region, but has been too pro-Israeli to be taken seriously as an umpire.